Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 Introduction

-Bilbao Less Than 48 Hours – In less than 20 years, Bilbao has transformed itself from a nondescript industrial town into one of Spain’s coolest destinations.
-Often described as “gritty” and “authentic”, this northern port is more than just a big-nosed character actor to Madrid or Barcelona’s glamorous Õlm star.
+In less than 20 years, Bilbao has transformed from a nondescript industrial town into one of Spain’s most incredible destinations.
+Often described as “gritty” and “authentic,” this northern port is more than just a big-nosed character actor to Madrid or Barcelona’s glamorous Õlm star.
 Until the late 1990s, Bilbao relied on its commercial prowess over its looks.
-It was where Õsh came in and iron went out.
-Gourmands and art lovers would arrive by ferry, before swiftly disappearing to glamorous San Sebastian.
+It was where Õsh came in, and iron went out.
+Gourmands and art lovers would arrive by ferry before disappearing to glamorous San Sebastian.

 Bilbao Less Than 48 Hours